colaprograms/starseeds/TO_DEVELOPERS.md

 If you also want to write a program for the headset, check out the Rezolve System in rezz.cs.
 You can put cs files in Assets\StreamingAssets\rezolve and they will be compiled and run automatically as the game is playing!
-Even better, the objects created by the old files will be automatically deallocated, if you follow the rules.
+Even better, the objects created by the old files will be automatically deallocated, if you create all your objects with Rez or RezFind.

 A simple example of a Rezolve object: